jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$

 ### Cost function
+Deep learning is based on knowing your cost.
+But how you define your cost?
+San Francisco is about 400 miles from Los Angels.
+It cost about $50 for the gas.
+When you order food from a restaurant, they do not deliver to home more than a few miles away.
+From their prespective, the cost to them grow expotentially.
+So there are many definitions of cost.
+In DL, our objective is not knowing the value of the cost, but find a set of $$W$$ to make cost the lowest.
+Therefore, we do have many flexibility for the cost function as long as we can find the right $$W$$.
+There are objectives to punish heavily on outliners or to rewards more on have more 0s.
+But there are other important consideration include how easy and how fast to optimize the cost function.
+Does the cost function help to solve the gradient diminishing problem?

 #### Cross entropy cost function
 Cross entropy measure the difference between 2 distribution. (aka probability distribution.)
 Is that appropriate as a cost function for a network predicts a probability value.
 $$
 H(y, \hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} = -\sum_i y_i \log \hat{y}_i
 $$